-It was a beautiful walk, and much of it could be done a comfortable distance away from the cliff edge.
-It meant Mr G dodged my usual clifftop nagging and barrage of barbed comments, and the Wee Dug didn’t have to listen to me ranting about his Dad being a complete idiot!
+It was a beautiful walk and much of it could be done at a comfortable distance from the cliff edge.
+It meant Mr G dodged my usual clifftop nagging and barrage of barbed comments.

-The Wee Dug and I found a lovely spot to sit and relax, and we watched him hurry off into the distance, until he was no more than a dot on the horizon.
+The Wee Dug and I found a lovely spot to sit and relax.
+We watched Mr G hurry off into the distance, until he was no more than a dot on the horizon.
 We basked in the warm spring sunshine, listening to the seabirds sing and the waves crash – it was utterly blissful.

 Skaill Bay and an Orkney Ice Cream hunt

-As the Wee Dug had earned some off lead time we decided to take him to the beach at Skaill Bay, where the ancient village of Skara Brae stands.
-Our mission was twofold – enjoy some fun on the beach with the wee dug, then buy some delicious Orkney Ice Cream from the shop at Skara Brae.
+As the boy had earned some off lead time, we decided to take him to the beach at Skaill Bay, where the ancient village of Skara Brae stands.
+Our mission was twofold – enjoy some fun on the beach and buy some Orkney Ice Cream from the shop at Skara Brae.